Professional Black & White Photo Printing

 Digital Black & White Silver Gelatin Papers

 Fibre-basedHARMAN GDS Fibre-based paper with a Baryta (semi-gloss) finish, the emulsion is based upon traditional B&W silver halide technology.
 It has excellent D-Max, sharpness and surface finish that will give a superb continuous tone.
 Our FB paper is also great for pairing with Giclée Fine Art Baryta prints.

 Resin-coatedWe use HARMAN GDS Resin-coated paper, a premium quality paper with a bright base tint.
 Along with the Fibre-based paper, RC prints will be a true B&W with no colour cast, and is a perfect paper for cooler toned images.
 It has a semi-matt finish, very similar to that of C-type Matt, and contains fine tonal benefits of subtle highlight detail and strong blacks

-The turnaround time for traditional Silver Gelatin darkroom prints from negatives is one week.
+The turnaround time for traditional darkroom Silver Gelatin Hand Prints from negatives is five working days.